Class: TestWorkflowEnvironment

 The time skippping server toggles between skipped time and normal time depending on what it needs to execute.

-This method is likely to resolve in less than durationMs
+This method is likely to resolve in less than durationMs of "real time".

 Example